stasiselectronics/KiCAD-Project-Template/_docs/board/assembly.md

 | Optional  |  |
 |:---:|:-|
 | **Vice** | Something to hold down the PCB can be nice.
 There are a few different PCB vises out there, or try and DIY something that works.
-| **Magnification** | Ideally a stereo microscope or zoom camera, but a magnifying glass can be better than no magnifaction.
+| **Magnification** | Ideally a stereo microscope or zoom camera, but a magnifying glass can be better than no magnification .
 Young eyes help too, but those can't be bought.
 | **Hot Air Station** | This makes removing parts a snap if mistakes were made.
 It can also be used to position parts using the liquid solder's surface tension.
 | **Solder Paste** | Using a hot air station with solder paste can make assembly a breeze.
 | **Stencil** | A piece of metal with holes cut out for where the solder paste can be scraped over.
 Most PCB fabricators offer stencils for a relatively small fee.